hashicorp/vault/website/source/docs/configuration/storage/couchdb.html.md

 ## `couchdb` Parameters

-- `prefixed` `(string: "true")` – Specifies whether each value written to CouchDB should be prefixed with `$`.
-If turned off, Vault may run into error conditions if values are written that begin with an underscore, since it is a reserved prefix in CouchDB.
-This can also be provided via the environment variable `COUCHDB_PREFIXED`.
+- `prefix` `(string: "$")` – Specifies a prefix to use for each value written to CouchDB.
+If turned off (by setting to `""`, Vault may run into error conditions if values are written that begin with an underscore, since it is a reserved prefix in CouchDB.

 - `endpoint` `(string: "")` – Specifies your CouchDB endpoint.
 This can also be provided via the environment variable `COUCHDB_ENDPOINT`.